-If a major holiday falls on a Monday, residents East of Michigan Ave will have their trash collected on Tuesday and residents West of Michigan Ave will have their trash collected on Wednesday.
+If a major holiday falls on a Monday, residents with Monday pick up will have their trash collected on Tuesday and residents with Tuesday pick up will have their trash collected on Wednesday.

 Major holidays include: New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.

-You must contact the Department of Public Works at (517) 546-7510 as soon as possbile for assistance.
+You must contact the Department of Public Works at (517) 546-7510 as soon as possible for assistance.